 *Related: If you want to make informed financial decisions, check out Quicken.
 With the Quicken app, not only can you create a budget, but you can also see your banking, investment, retirement, and credit card accounts all in one app.

 PocketGuard is a progressive app that focuses on helping you optimize your savings and identifies ways you can achieve your goals.

 As the name suggests, the platform guards the money that’s in your pocket, wallet, or bank account.
-It keeps you updated on your current spending power for the day, week, or month.
+It also updates your current spending power for the day, week, or month.

-The app analyzes your spending habits and suggests areas where you can save.
+The app analyzes your spending habits and suggests areas where you can grow your savings.
 If you need to negotiate better rates on your bills, PocketGuard can work on your behalf.

 Similar to Wally, the app only works via Android and iOS-based apps.

 Consider Buddi if you want free desktop budget software.
 This service requires a download but is compatible with Windows, Mac, and Linux operating systems with Java.